AlessandroSaviolo/Instance-Segmentation-using-Detectron2/README.md

 # Instance segmentation with Detectron2

 Implementation of Detectron2 for the task of instance segmentation using Tiny PASCAL VOC dataset.
 The model used is Mask R-CNN with ResNet50 as backbone.
 ImageNet pre-trained weights are used as a starting point for training.
-More information about the project and the code can be found in report.pdf.
+More information about the project and the code can be found in ```report.pdf```.
+See ```Detectron2.ipynb``` for importing/installing dependencies, loading the dataset, training the model and using it to apply instance segmentation to test images.
+Make sure to first download the dataset and the annotations before running ```Detectron2.ipynb```.

 ## 1. Installation